Lyndhurst, Queensland: Geography

 The Einasleigh River rises in the south of the locality and flows north.
 The Copperfield River rises in the west of the locality and flows to the north-west of the locality.
 The two rivers have their confluence at the town of Einasleigh in the locality to the immediate north of Lyndhurst.
 The Einasleigh River has a catchment area of 24366 km2.
 Following its confluence with the Gilbert River, they spill into a vast estuarine delta approximately 100 km wide that largely consists of tidal flats and mangrove swamps across the Gulf Country.
 The Einasleigh River descends 730 m over its 618 km course.

 Blackbraes National Park is in the south of the locality with a small extension into neighbouring Porcupine.
+Apart from this protected area, the predominant land use is grazing on native vegetation.

-The Kennedy Developmental Road passes through the locality from north to south.
+The Kennedy Developmental Road enters the locality from north-west (Conjuboy) and exits to south-west (Porcupine).